ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### Purchasing Information

-The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-Contact us by email at [sale@thunderfly.cz](mailto:sale@thunderfly.cz) for a commercial quotation, custom configuration, or volume order, or shop directly through [Lectronz](https://lectronz.com/products/1067).
+- [Purchase TFSIK01 on Lectronz](https://lectronz.com/products/1067) for online, self-service orders.
+- For pricing, bulk orders, or a direct quotation, see [Components Pricing & Ordering](https://docs.thunderfly.cz/avionics/#components-pricing).

 We are the designers of this modem and therefore have full control of the modem's construction and manufacturing.
 This gives us the ability to react even to non-standard requests for modification or functions by adopting our in-house European production.

 <!-- Tindie link kept for possible future restoration: https://www.tindie.com/products/34682/ -->